 sccm 2012 custom reports

-If you want to see what they are made and also what are the relationships between them, right-click on each view in SQL Server Management Studio and select the top 1000 rows.
+If you want to see how they are made and the relationships between them, right-click on each view in SQL Server Management Studio and select the top 1000 rows.
 You can access the database from the central site or primary.

-SQL Server Management Studio is an essential tool to develop queries for reports in SCCM.
+SQL Server Management Studio is an essential tool for developing queries for SCCM reports.
 Make sure your account has enough access to read the database.

-For our report, we will use v_LU_SoftwareList_Editable because it contains everything we need.
+We will use v_LU_SoftwareList_Editable for our report because it contains everything we need.

 Query

 The report will show the total count by custom labels.
-Open SQL Management Studio and execute the below SQL query in your environment.
-You should see something like the below screenshot.
+Open SQL Management Studio and execute the SQL query below in your environment.
+You should see something like the screenshot below.

 sccm 2012 custom reports